 |HOME > Calendar & Programs|

-The California Medieval History Seminar meets at the Huntington Library to discuss four pre-distributed research papers.
-Papers are sent to registrants before the meeting and participants are expected to have read the papers in advance and come prepared to discuss them.
-Speakers and paper topics are announced by e-mail.
-More information on cost and programs are on our website at cmrs.ucla.edu/programs/med_hist_seminar.html.
-To be added to the announcement list contact email@example.com.
+The Spring session of California Medieval History Seminar meets at the Huntington Library to discuss four pre-distributed research papers.
+Participants are expected to have read the papers in advance and come prepared to discuss them.
+Speakers and paper topics are announced by e-mail and on the CMRS website.
+To be added to the announcement list contact firstname.lastname@example.org.
+More information is at cmrs.ucla.edu/programs/med_hist_seminar.html.

 R.I.
 Moore (Professor Emeritus of Medieval History, Newcastle University) and David Nirenberg(Deborah R. and Edgar D. Jannotta Professor of Social Thought, Medieval History, Middle East Studies, and the College, University of Chicago) partcipate in a dual presentation and debate on the topic of religious violence.

 Professor Zrinka Stahuljak (UCLA French and Francophone Studies) is the moderator.
 The program is co-sponsored by the Center for Medieval and Renaissance Studies, the Department of History, and the LAMAR Consortium.

 This conference examines and compares different traditions concerning the polymorphic figure of the dragon.
 An international roster of specialists conducts an informative tour of the lore, lairs, and symbolism of dragons from various cultures and historical periods.
 Organized by Joseph F. Nagy (English, UCLA) and sponsored by the UCLA Center for Medieval and Renaissance Studies and the UCLA Humanities Division of the College of Letters and Sciences.